 Why is that a problem?

-As a recent article in InfoWorld pointed out, while cloud providers typically deploy security controls to protect their environments, individual organizations are responsible for the cloud application security of their own data.
+As a recent article in InfoWorld pointed out, while cloud providers typically deploy security controls to protect their environments, individual organizations are responsible for the security of their own data.
 With more than 30% of business data and business critical apps now hosted in the cloud (and many IT departments unaware of many of them), this has created a situation where many organizations have unknowingly ceded control of data access, storage, and usage.

-Are IT Leaders Blind to the Need for Cloud Application Security?
+Are IT Leaders Blind to This Problem?

 Unfortunately, many executives and IT leaders seem unaware of the significant risks this presents.
 Instead of rushing to improve business security posture, they continue to act as though the only data they need to protect is the data that’s on their internal servers.